miramastoras/bmeb_bootcamp_2023/Git_tutorial.md

 ## 1. Log in to [google cloud console](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjwju2Gkq2BAxX3NEQIHWNABa8QFnoECAcQAQ&url=https%3A%2F%2Fconsole.cloud.google.com%2F&usg=AOvVaw1GxwHR1WZnDu0xsR-djCrv&opi=89978449)

+In the upper right corner there is a small box with ">_" click on that and activate the cloud shell.

 ## 2. Create your directory
 On the google cloud console command line, run the following commands.
 For the first part of this tutorial we are going to pretend that we are creating a repository for storing notes in a markdown file.
 This is a really great way of keeping a lab notebook that ensures everything is dated, and that it is stored remotely so if something happens to your laptop you don't lose your notes.

 Here is an example of what my notes repo looks like
 ![exampleRepo](pics/example_repo.png)

+Now make a directory and a notes file.
 ```
 mkdir notes
 cd notes/